 Products to Help

 There are also products you can buy online to help remind you to sit up straight or help alleviate some of the pain from years of poor posture.
 They’re all intended to help keep your shoulders from hunching.
-From braces to specially-designed bras to intuitive devices with sensors and apps that sound an alarm when you start to slump, you can find a variety of helpful tools.
-They also vary in price, from about $20 to more than $100.
+From braces to specially designed bras to intuitive devices with sensors and apps that sound an alarm when you start to slump, you can find a variety of helpful tools.
+They also vary in price, from about $20 to over $100.
 Most have flexible fits to work for any size or body.

 The Bottom Line

-There are many parts of aging you can’t do much about, but in most cases, having a hunched back or shoulders isn’t one of them.
+You can’t do much about many parts of aging, but in most cases, having a hunched back or shoulders isn’t one of them.
 With conscious efforts now, you can prevent problems down the line.
 Better posture, stretches, and exercise are key.
 But with the increased use of technology, you’ll need to be more aware than ever of the pitfalls.
 I’d say stay on your toes to make sure this doesn’t become a problem, but in this case, flat-footed is definitely best.

 Products to Stop Hunching Shoulders